HamzaQahoush/chess-board/README.md

 Each board will have one red and one blue queen at different coordinates.
 In addition to displaying the board you’ll need to identify if the queens are “under attack” based on their coordinates.

  [pull request link](https://github.com/HamzaQahoush/chess-board/pull/1)
+This work done with (Ahmad Zatar , Bayan al Khatib )